dogu-team/dogu/README.md

 ## What is Dogu?

-Dogu is an platform which integrates device-farm, CI, test-reporting for automated testing.
+Dogu is an testing platform which integrates device-farm, CI, test-reporting for automated testing.
-If you use Dogu then you don't need to set up platform like jenkins, device-farm, test-reporting for automated test to Dogu and focus on your test.
+If you use Dogu then you don't need to set up platform like jenkins, device-farm, test-reporting for automated test and focus on your test with Dogu.

 ## Architecture